If you suffer from red, sore allergic eyes, there are several ways to prevent this condition from affecting your life.

 Allergies are a common complaint, and can cause a great deal of discomfort— sneezing, sniffling, stuffy nose, and itchy throat can all affect your daily functioning.

 What you may not realize is— your eyes can also be affected by allergies.

 Up to 25 percent of people worldwide suffer from eye allergies.

 Many eye allergy symptoms occur with the symptoms you may already be aware of.
 If your eyes are itchy, red and irritated, and there is no other explanation, allergies may be the cause.

 What causes eye allergies?

-A variety of allergens may be affecting your eyes.
-It is best to get tested by an allergist to determine the cause of your allergies.
+A variety of allergens may be affecting your eyes, and if they impact your life it is best to get tested by an allergist to determine the cause of your allergies.